 Sons’ who grow up with the feeling of absent father often have affective and emotional deficits in teenage.

-This can lead to depression in teenagers.
+In some cases, this can lead to depression in teenagers.
 And one of the main reasons of depression is the feeling of not being loved.
-If you like to know more about depression issues in teenager to reader article How-to find out if your teenager is battling depression?.
+If you like to know more about depression issues in teenager to reader article depression.

 So, it is very important to spend your time with children such as playing, chatting, or doing anything else that both of you enjoy.